Want to Build an MVP App?

 Over time, Kalin launched an MVP website with a simple UI/UX design and plain functionality that just allowed users to sign up and list their handmade products.
 In as little as one night, thousands of sellers joined Etsy’s first website and started selling their items.

-This smart and yet simple approach allowed Rob to validate his product idea in an instant and cost-effective way even before using the revenue to improve and scale on.
+This smart and simple approach allowed Rob to validate his product idea instantly and cost-effectively even before using the revenue to improve and scale on.

 Here is the first Etsy’s website design back in 2005.